Dr. Andre Waismann

 Uncovering the Biological Truth

-“He realized that the biological roots of opioid dependency were no different in a street heroin addict and pain patients.”
+“He realized that the biological roots of opioid dependency were no different in illicit opioid users and those who had become dependent after pain treatment.”

 Science Meets Compassion